 In 1965, the Departments of Agricultural Microbiology and Agricultural Biochemistry were merged to form the Department of Biochemistry and Microbiology; and for 23 years (1969-1992), the Plant Physiology section of the Plant Biology Department was also united with the Department, only recently rejoining the newly reorganized Department of Plant Science.
 In 1969, James Macmillan (1965 -1997) succeeded Pramer as the Departmental Chair.
 With Llonas Miller, Macmillan characterized and assessed the role of microbial pectinases and yeast lytic enzymes, developed larger scale production of monoclonal antibodies and later characterized Bacillus toxins.
 Stanley Katz who had joined the Department (1971) from Agricultural Chemistry, was appointed Chair in 1979.
 He studied the incidence of antibiotic residues in agricultural products, developing key analytical techniques that clarified the nature and breadth of the problem.
 In addition he assessed the biological significance of antibiotic/antimicrobial and pesticide residues in foods of animal origin.
 Other recent microbiologists of the Department include Richard Bartha (1964-1998) and Anna-Louise Reysenbach (1993-1998).
 Bartha spent several decades unraveling the role of microbes in the detoxification of pesticides, hydrocarbons and noxious chemicals both in soil and marine environments (R. Bartha and R. Atlas; Microbial Ecology, 1981).
 Reysenbach probed hydrothermal vents, both ocean depths and terrestrial domains, in assessing the diversity and origin of both Archaea and Bacteria.

 Today, the Department of Biochemistry and Microbiology continues with a broad ecological and applied microbiology program under the guidance of Dr. Max Häggblom (see faculty list).
-Relationships with the Departments of Plant Science, Plant Pathology, Environmental Sciences, Food Science, The Institute of Marine and Coastal Studies.
+Relationships with the Departments of Plant Science, Environmental Sciences, Food Science, and Marine and Coastal Sciences.